S4muii/ctf_writeups/wolvctf24/game_cet/README.md

         00101540 ff d2           CALL       RDX
 ```

-Looks like the `$RDX` will always have a pointer to the the function we're calling . which in this case gonna be `execve` . which is not gonna be compatible with the `envp` . recall that `envp` is an array of char*. but I still didn't get it! . after a bit of experimentation using a toy example of creating envp/argv and using them .
+Looks like the `$RDX` will always have a pointer to the the function we're calling . which in this case gonna be `execve` . and is not gonna be compatible with the `envp` . recall that `envp` is an array of char*. but I still didn't get it! . after a bit of experimentation using a toy example of creating envp/argv and using them .
 I came to the conclusion that `$RDX` will never work . we needed control over `$RDX` either to set it properly to an array of strings that end with a `NULL` or to be `NULL` itself . and we can't do either. but not all hope is lost .

 ### Recap
-we can call any function of the `GOT` we have control over `$RDI` if the target function needs a pointer and that's about all the control we have here . a very obvious target would be `system("/bin/sh");` . but we need to leak libc and put that system function pointer somewhere relative to the binary image . that's where the functionality of `swing/lob/taunt` come into play . they can modify the `banter` global variable which in a constant offset from our vtable `ptrs`.
+we can call any function of the `GOT` and we have control over `$RDI` if the target function needs a pointer and that's about all the control we have here . a very obvious target would be `system("/bin/sh");` . but we need to leak libc and put that system function pointer somewhere relative to the binary image . that's where the functionality of `swing/lob/taunt` come into play . they can modify the `banter` global variable which in a constant offset from our vtable `ptrs`.

 so now all that's left is the libc leak . we have printf in the GOT so we can use that with a controlled `$RDI` to leak the stack and find out where the libc addresses are . usually with `ASLR` and `PIE` enabled we can assume the following